Tufts is now requiring vaccination against COVID-19 for ALL faculty, staff, vendors, and affiliates. More Information

 |Vendors/Affiliates||Testing Requirement||Testing Frequency|

 |On campus daily or multiple times per week with regular contact greater than 15 minutes with Tufts faculty/staff/students||Required||1x per week

 (some vendors or affiliates may be asked to test at higher frequency by the university)

-On campus periodically with greater than 15 minutes of contact with Tufts faculty/staff/students
+On campus periodically with close contact (hands on training, close supervision or evaluation, working in small enclosed spaces) for periods greater than 15 minutes with Tufts faculty/staff/students

 2nd and 3rd shift with only incidental contact with Tufts faculty/staff/students